MicrosoftDocs/sql-docs/docs/t-sql/database-console-commands/dbcc-freeproccache-transact-sql.md

  ALL
  Purge the query plan cache from each Compute node and from the Control node.

+> [!NOTE]
+> Starting with [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)], the `ALTER DATABASE SCOPED CONFIGURATION CLEAR PROCEDURE_CACHE` to clear the procedure (plan) cache for the database in scope.

 ## Remarks
 Use DBCC FREEPROCCACHE to clear the plan cache carefully.
-Freeing the plan cache causes, for example, a stored procedure to be recompiled instead of reused from the cache.
+Clearing the procedure (plan) cache causes all plans to be evicted, and incoming query executions will compile a new plan, instead of reusing any previously cached plan.

-This can cause a sudden, temporary decrease in query performance.
+This can cause a sudden, temporary decrease in query performance as the number of new compilations increases.
 For each cleared cachestore in the plan cache, the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] error log will contain the following informational message: "[!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] has encountered %d occurrence(s) of cachestore flush for the '%s' cachestore (part of plan cache) due to 'DBCC FREEPROCCACHE' or 'DBCC FREESYSTEMCACHE' operations."
 This message is logged every five minutes as long as the cache is flushed within that time interval.

 The following reconfigure operations also clear the procedure cache:
 -   access check cache bucket count